 Notice what Paul says a person who aspires for what he should not or cannot lawfully have, wanders from.
 What is it?
 The faith.
 He wanders from "the faith."
 Faith is used here in the sense of a body of beliefs as taught by the church.
 It means, as we used to say back in the old days—back in the 50s, 60s, and maybe even up into the 70s as well—that the person would be wandering from the truth.

 Those who have allowed themselves to lust have wandered from the truth, and they have "pierced themselves through with many sorrows."
 Do you know what Paul would probably say today?
 What he said then was fit for modern warfare.
 It would be like a person who had a spear in his hand and he punched himself right through the foot.
 What would we say today?
 "He shot himself in the foot!"
 And so a person who lusts, Paul said, is shooting himself in the foot.
-Isn't that vivid?
+Is that not vivid?
 Shooting himself!
 He is inflicting the damage upon himself.
 He cannot blame anybody else for this sin.
 Nobody!
 It is entirely generated from within.
 The lusting man cannot blame the woman that he is lusting after.
 Do you get the point?
-It's his fault entirely.
+It is his fault entirely.

 Do you see what Paul is saying here in an overall sense?
 Lust is the precursor of a multitude of other sins.
 Lust is a sin that occurs completely within the self.
 It is hidden from the outside world, but almost immediately begins inflicting its own pain and damage on the person.
-Unless it is checked, it moves onto the outside to sins that can be clearly seen, and these in turn multiply the intensity of the sorrows inflicted on the sinner.
+Unless it is checked, it moves on to the outside to sins that can be clearly seen, and these in turn multiply the intensity of the sorrows inflicted on the sinner.

 What kind of sorrow, pain, is lust itself capable of producing within a person so that he can be warned?
 Lust is capable of producing every one of these that I am going to say.
 I am not saying that it produces every one at the same time within the same person, but it usually begins, with us, with a guilty conscience.